Icarus-afk/Cartographer/docs/troubleshooting.md

 ### Database size

 The database size depends on entity count.
+Rough estimate:
-Rough estimate: ~1KB per entity (node + edges + metadata).
-Embeddings add ~1.5KB per entity (384 floats × 4 bytes).
+- ~310 bytes per node (node + edges + metadata)
+- Embeddings add ~1.5KB per entity (384 floats × 4 bytes)

 To reduce size:

-- Exclude vendored or generated directories from indexing
+- Exclude vendored or generated directories from indexing (use `.cartographerignore`)
 - Only embed the entity types you need (class, function, method, file, interface, enum)

+---

 ## Embeddings

 ### Model download hangs

-The `BAAI/bge-small-en-v1.5` model is downloaded from HuggingFace on first use:
+The `BAAI/bge-small-en-v1.5` model is downloaded from HuggingFace on first use (~33MB):

 ```bash
 # Set a HuggingFace token for authenticated downloads
 export HF_TOKEN=your_token_here
 ```

+If downloads are slow, check your network connection.
+The model only downloads once and is cached.

 ### Out of memory